 How to Identify Rolled Gold Jewelry

 Earlier English and American 19th-century rolled gold articles might be stamped with the word "Gilt."
 Designations such as "1/20 12K G.F." or "1/20 12K RG" indicate a later, 20th-century piece of jewelry or accessory.
-If a piece of gold jewelry has a mark like that, it means that the item is made of 1/20 rolled gold and is made of 12 karat gold.
-Modern rolled gold jewelry should always have a stamp that will indicate how much gold is used and the level of purity.
+If a piece of gold jewelry has a mark like that, it means the item is made of 1/20 rolled gold and is made of 12 karat gold.
+Modern rolled gold jewelry should always have a stamp that indicates how much gold is used and its level of purity.
 Often times the letters "RG" indicate that the metal used is rolled gold.
 Sometimes pieces have "RGP" instead, meaning "rolled gold plate."

 The Difference Between Rolled Gold and Gold Plate